Datura-ai/lium-sdk/README.md

-# Celium SDK
+# Lium SDK

-A Python SDK for interacting with the Celium API.
+A Python SDK for interacting with the Lium API.

 ## Table of Contents